 - People with non-classic CAH do not need stress doses of hydrocortisone unless they have iatrogenic suppression of their adrenal glands by glucocorticoid treatment.

 - Those who have been treated should be given the option of stopping treatment when symptoms resolve.

-- In pregnancies in which the fetus is at risk of classic CAH, maternal dexamethasone treatment has successfully suppressed the fetal HPA axis and reduced the genital ambiguity of affected female infants.
+- When a pregnant woman has classical CAH, dexamethasone treatment is recommended to suppress the fetal HPA axis and reduce the genital ambiguity of affected female infants.

-- However, prenatal treatment is controversial, since the risk of having an affected female fetus is only one in eight when both parents are known carriers.
+- However, the risk of having an affected female fetus is only 1 in 8 when both parents are known carriers.

 - Two thirds of people with classic CAH are salt-losers.